surprisetalk/writings/essays/How to Do It.md

 Recommended Reading:
 - [Starting Strength](https://www.amazon.com/Starting-Strength-Basic-Barbell-Training/dp/0982522746/ref=sr_1_1?keywords=starting+strength&qid=1551033657&s=gateway&sr=8-1&tag=duc0c-20)

-## STEP 4: MEDITATE
+## Step 4: Meditate

 Steps 1-3 are higher priority.
 If you're listening to people, then you're not letting your ego run wild.
 If you're eating well and exercising, then you're already listening to your body.

 Every melody needs silence between its notes.
 Meditation is a great way to reconnect to the songs of the universe.

-Meditation practices vary across cultures and even teachers, but the scientific evidence from recent years is very convincing: practicing awareness can measurable improve your life.
+Meditation practices vary across cultures and even teachers, but the scientific evidence from recent years is very convincing: practicing awareness can measurably improve your life.

 I still have *a lot* to learn about meditation.
 I don't feel experienced enough to tell you what to do, but I can tell you some mistakes I made.